When a Man Loves a Woman (song)

-"When a Man Loves a Woman" is a song written by Calvin Lewis and Andrew Wright and first recorded by American R&B, soul and gospel singer Percy Sledge in 1966 at Norala Sound Studio in Sheffield, Alabama.
-It made number one on both the US Billboard Hot 100 and R&B singles charts.
+"When a Man Loves a Woman" is a song written by Calvin Lewis and Andrew Wright and first recorded by the American singer Percy Sledge in 1966 at Norala Sound Studio in Sheffield, Alabama.
+It made number one on both the US Billboard Hot 100 and Cash Box Top 100, as well as on the Billboard R&B singles chart.
 Country singer John Wesley Ryles had a minor hit with his version of the song in 1976.
 Singer and actress Bette Midler recorded the song and had a top-40 hit with her version in 1980.
-In 1991, Michael Bolton recorded the song and his version peaked at number one on both the Billboard Hot 100 chart and the Billboard Adult Contemporary chart.
+In 1991, Michael Bolton recorded the song; his version peaked at number one on both the Hot 100 and the Billboard Adult Contemporary chart.